transparency-dev/static-ct/internal/hammer/README.md

-# Hammer: A load testing tool for Tessera logs
+# Hammer: A load testing tool for Static CT API logs

-This hammer sets up read and (optionally) write traffic to a log to test correctness and performance under load.
+This hammer sets up read and write traffic to a Static CT API log to test correctness and performance under load.
-The read traffic is sent according to the [tlog-tiles](https://github.com/C2SP/C2SP/blob/main/tlog-tiles.md) spec, and thus could be used to load test any tiles-based log, not just Tessera logs.
+The traffic is sent according to the [The Static Certificate Transparency API](https://c2sp.org/static-ct-api) spec.

-If write traffic is enabled, then the target log must support `POST` requests to a `/add` path.
-A successful request MUST return an ASCII decimal number representing the index that has been assigned to the new value.

 ## UI